ratazzi/yourpdf/README.md

 2. **Browser Processing**: All PDF manipulation happens within the browser
 3. **Local Results**: Processed PDFs are saved directly to the user's device
 4. **No Server Uploads**: Files never leave the user's browser, ensuring complete privacy

-## ⚠️ Note

-This is not the source code repository for YourPDF.
-The application is not open-source, and pull requests to this repository will not be accepted unless they are related to improving the issue templates or documentation.